datamade/testing-guidelines/intro-to-python-testing.md

 ## Directory structure

 DataMade uses the `pytest` framework for testing Python. `pytest` auto-discovers all test modules by recursing into test directories and searching for `test_*.py` and `*_test.py` files.
 This mode of test discovery allows for some flexibility in directory-structure design: the tests can reside within nested app directories or in a stand-alone directory at the root of the main repo.
-At DataMade, we prefer to the latter structure.
+At DataMade, we prefer the latter structure.
 Here’s how to get started.

 Create a tests directory at root of your main directory: